Ahmed-Aboalasaad/SP22/README.md

 # SP22
-The "structured programming" course project for FCIS ASU (spring 2022)
+The "structured programming" course project for Faculty of Computer and Information Sciences, Ain Shams University (spring 2022)

 "E7gzly" is a doctor appointment booking system made with C++